Datavault-UK/automate-dv/src/dbtvault-dev/docs/hubs.md

 ```

 Hubs are always incremental, as we load and add new records to the existing data set.

-An incremental materialisation will optimize our load in cases where the target table (in this case, ```hub_customer```)
-already exists and already contains data.
-This is very important for tables containing a lot of data, where every ounce
-of optimisation counts.

 [Read more about incremental models](https://docs.getdbt.com/docs/configuring-incremental-models)